California Assembly Bill 21

 Additional resources are available through Undocumented Student Services.

-UCSC has a designated immigration attorney assigned to our campus from the UC Immigrant legal Services Center.
+UCSC has a designated immigration attorney assigned to our campus from the UC Immigrant Legal Services Center.
 Free immigration legal services are available to undergraduate and graduate undocumented students and their immediate family members.
 In addition, undergraduate and graduate students who are residents and citizens but have immediate family members who are undocumented are also eligible for these services.

 Resources Available to Non-students: